We're Here to Help!

 - Learn about some of the changes you can expect to result from the transition from in-person to online instruction on this page.

 - Adapting to remote learning may require you to develop some new study strategies.
 Read our recommended strategies for remote learning.
-Additionally, check out our academic skills page to browse our resources or to schedule an online meeting with one of our peer coaches.
+Additionally, check out our academic skills page to browse our resources, or meet with a staff member for personalized academic skills support.

 - Our academic mentors will continue to hold sessions to provide course-specific support.
 For more information about mentoring hours or how to join sessions, visit our “Get Help with Courses” page.
 Online mentoring will commence the week of March 23rd.